awsdocs/amazon-eks-user-guide/doc_source/lbc-manifest.md

    You receive the previous output if you deployed using Helm\.
 If you deployed using the Kubernetes manifest, you only have one replica\.

 1. Before using the controller to provision AWS resources, your cluster must meet specific requirements\.
-For more information, see [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
+For more information, see [Route application and HTTP traffic with Application Load Balancers](alb-ingress.md) and [Route TCP and UDP traffic with Network Load Balancers](network-load-balancing.md)\.